 Noisestop 1+ Panel

 Noisestop 1+ Panel is a thin soundproofing panel.
-The product combines a 12.5mm acoustic plasterboard which is bonded to a 5mm/10kg/m² mass loaded barrier mat.
+The product combines a 12.5mm acoustic plasterboard bonded to a 5mm/10kg/m² mass loaded barrier mat.
 The result of combining the materials in this way ensures airborne sound transfer is reduced.
-The high mass of the product and the damping qualities of the barrier mats combined block and absorb sound and vibration from passing through the structure it is applied.
+The high mass of the product and the barrier mats’ damping qualities combined block absorb sound and vibration from passing through the structure it is applied.

 Our Noisestop 1+ Panel offers: